 There’s a wonderful lesson on dealing with failure from J. K. Rowling too, and an empowering piece on building confidence from Vanessa Selbst.
 Design Luck has a sobering thought or two for every last of your existential conundrums, and will shortly help you find the right mindset for solving them all

 Speak Life has been one enlivening journey for both its author Michael Ivanov and thousands of those who’ve been following his path.
-Every post is another step closer to the ultimate self-discovery, crowned by Ivanov’s extraordinary book on extraordinary life, titled The Mount of Olives.
+Every post is another step closer to the ultimate self-discovery, crowned by Ivanov’s extraordinary book on an extraordinary life, titled The Mount of Olives.

 Finally, in a good place, Ivanov now mostly writes about motivation and success.
 From initial revitalization to current realization, the blog examines today’s torturous but heroic quest for purpose, the one that insecure, frustrated and depressed like me fear to commence.